Malolos, the Philippines

 If this house in Malolos, Bulacan could talk, it would tell many an intriguing story of a time gone forever.
 If its walls and its hallowed halls had ears, it would talk of Jose Rizal’s nocturnal visits to this place and his clandestine meetings with fellow revolutionaries when he was in the thick of founding the La Liga Filipina.

-An imposing mural by Rafael del Casal dominated the front porch.
-It depicted the historic moment on December 12, 1888 when the women, daughters of reformistas and wealthy Chinese merchants, presented their letter of intent to study Spanish (with language teacher Teodoro Sandico) to the visiting Governor-General, Valeriano Weyler.
+An imposing mural by Rafael del Casal dominates the front porch.
+It depicts the historic moment on December 12, 1888 when the women, daughters of reformistas and wealthy Chinese merchants, presented their letter of intent to study Spanish (with language teacher Teodoro Sandico) to the visiting Governor-General, Valeriano Weyler.

 Their petition was shot down by the villainous parish priest.
 No matter, the ladies found encouraging allies in M.H. del Pilar and Rizal, whose support he conveyed through a letter, his only work written in Tagalog, an excerpt here translated in English: